03bennej/predicting-cell-division/README.md

 The following instructions can be run on a *nix machine to reproduce our work:

-1. Download and install python.
+1. Download and install Python.
+Our results were produced using Python 3.11.5, and the specific versions of packages in ``requirements.txt`` may require it, but you may try with another Python version...

 2. Fork the project repo and navigate to it on your local machine.
 Typing `make help` gives a complete list of make commands to be run consecutively.

 3. Type `make all` to run all make commands consecutively, though this will take some time.
 Instead you can run step-by-step:
     * Type `make venv` to create a virtual environment and download all required python packages.
-    * Type `make preprocessed` to preprocess the raw data for classification.
+    * Type `make processed` to process the raw data for classification.
 In `Makefile`, edit `split_seed` for a different train/test split, or `truncate_seed` for a different sampling of truncated time points.
-    * Type `make cv` to run a cross validation of all considered methods.
-Cross validation can be run for individual methods instead, e.g. `make dl` performs cross validation on all deep learning methods, whereas `make transformations` performs cross validation on all transformations, whereas `make dwt` performs cross validation on the DWT method only.
-See `make help` for more commands.
+    * Cross validated performance analysis can be run for a number of individual methods, e.g. `make lstm` analyses the LSTM method.
+Inspect the Makefile, or type `make help` for more commands.
-    * Type `make final-models` to train final models.
+    * Type `make models` to train final ensemble models.
+    * Type `make interpretation` to run the interpretation algorithm.
     * Type `make test` to test models on test sets.

-4. Cross validation and test results can be found in the "results" folder.

-5. Visualisations can be found in various notebooks in the "notebooks" folder.

-6. Final models can be found in "models".
-They are all heterogeneous ensembles generated using Ensemble Integration (EI).
-We refer the user to the [EI github repo](https://github.com/GauravPandeyLab/ei-python) for instructions on their use.
+4. Results are saved in the ``results/`` folder.
+We provide notebooks that provide visualizations and further analysis in ``notebooks/``.